vbookshelf/myOfflineAi-PrivacyFirst/README.md

 # myOfflineAi - A Flask UI for Ollama

 Transparent offline Ai access for those who need extreme data privacy and don't want to blindly trust cloud providers and software developers.
-In other words, it's local Ai access for those who are data privacy paranoid.

 - Ai access without an internet connection
 - Runs on the desktop.